cardware-wallet/cardware-btc/pkg/README.md

 ---

-## Fees
+## Estimate Fees

-This function estimates fees for a send transaction which takes a variable called **number of blocks** where the lower the number of blocks, the higher the estimated fee.
+This function estimates fees for a send transaction which takes a variable called **number of blocks** where the lower the number of blocks, the higher the estimated fee and the faster the transaction will confirm.
 Users can batch send transactions by populating multiple addresses and multiple amounts however the user must make sure both arrays have the same length.

 ### Parameters